trussworks/sesh/README.md

 	protectedRoutes.Use(sessions.AuthenticationMiddleware())
 ```

 The middleware will grab the sesh cookie from the request, check that the session with that ID is valid, and add the Session struct to the context.
-If any part of that fails, it will log, write an error to the response, and not call any futher http handlers.
+If any part of that fails, it will log, write an error to the response, and not call any further http handlers.

 ### Extracting the session id inside protected handlers